 In the 1990s, pharmaceutical companies reassured the medical fraternity that using opioids would not be addictive.
 These companies wanted to use the drugs as pain relievers.
-Subsequently, the prescriptions for opioids rose steadily.
-Many people got addicted to these drugs.
-It was a little too late when these companies realized the drugs cause untold addiction.
-Luckily, you can enroll in an opioid addiction treatment program at our Atlanta Detox Center for treatment if you are an addict.
+Subsequently, the number of prescriptions for opioids rose steadily, and many people got addicted to these drugs.
+It was too late when these companies realized that the drugs were causing untold addiction.
+If you or a loved one is struggling with opioid addiction, help is available.
+You can enroll in an opioid addiction treatment program at our Atlanta Detox Center and begin the road to recovery.

-In recent times, opioid abuse has become prevalent in our society.
+Over the years, opioid abuse has become prevalent in our society.
 The abuse is so widespread that it is now an epidemic.
-In 2018 alone, 10.3 million people abused prescription opioids.
-Another 2 million people in the same year had disorders from the use of opioids.
-The situation is just a product of events that took place about two decades ago.
+In 2018 alone, 10.3 million people abused prescription opioids, and another two million people in the same year suffered from disorders related to opioid use.
+The current situation is just a product of the events that took place about two decades ago.

 Why People Abuse Opioids

-Every person has their reason for using a drug.
-These reasons could range from leisure to treatment purposes.
+Each person has their own reasons for using a drug, ranging from recreational to treatment purposes.
 However, the use and misuse of drugs over some time can lead to addiction and dependence.
 For drugs such as opioids, the chances of addiction are higher.
 This is because they are highly addictive.
-Some of the common reasons people give for abusing opioids are
+Some of the common reasons people give for abusing opioids are:

-- Pain-relieving: Opioids are specifically pain relieving medicine.
-But some people have taken advantage of this to abuse the drug.
+- Pain relief: Opioids are primarily pain-relieving medicines, but some people take advantage of this and abuse the drug.
 These people do not seek a prescription before they buy the drug.
-They just self-medicate and in time they develop a dependency on the drug.
+Instead, they self-medicate and eventually develop a dependency on the drug.

-- For relaxation: Some people abuse opioids because it makes them calm.
-It also helps to deal with difficult emotions such as pain from losing a loved one.
+- Relaxation: Some people abuse opioids because they make them calm.
+Opioids can also help some individuals deal with difficult emotions such as pain from losing a loved one.

-- Complimentary drug: People may use opioids to boost the effects of other drugs.
-These are individuals who have a high tolerance for some other drug.
+- Polysubstance use: People may use opioids to boost the effects of other drugs.
+These may be individuals who have a high tolerance to some other drugs.
 To get the high they desire, they combine opioid use with other drugs.

 Dangers of Opioid Use

 The dependence will make the person experience withdrawal effects if they do not use the drug.
 The dependence will also develop into addiction when left unchecked.
-Addiction is a mental disorder that makes the addict seek compulsively for the opioid.
-At this stage, the addict will not care if continuing opioid use is detrimental to their health.
-Once you discover a person is at this point, it is better to enroll them in a drug addiction treatment program.
+Addiction is a mental disorder that makes the afflicted person compulsively seek opioids.
+At this stage, the individual will not care if continuing opioid use is detrimental to their health.
+Once you discover a person is at this point, it is best to enroll them in a drug addiction treatment program.

-Opioid addiction might push someone into heroin use.
-This is because the two drugs are quite similar.
-A combination of heroin and opioid use is extremely dangerous.
-The chances of overdosing are higher.
-An overdose can culminate in death in a matter of minutes.
+Opioid addiction might also push someone into heroin use, because the two drugs are quite similar.
+A combination of heroin and opioid use is extremely dangerous since the chances of overdosing are higher, and an overdose can culminate in death in a matter of minutes.
 Be sure to seek treatment in a heroin detox center to start your recovery.

-Get to choose a suitable opioid addiction treatment program for yourself at our detox center.
-Our opioid addiction treatment program at Atlanta Detox Center in GA offers:
+You can find a suitable opioid addiction treatment program for yourself or your loved ones in Atlanta.
+The opioid addiction treatment program at Atlanta Detox Center in GA offers:

-- Aftercare: A specialist will keep track of your recovery progress.
-This is despite the patient leaving the facility after the full treatment.
-It acts as a support framework for the patient.
+- Aftercare – A specialist will keep track of your recovery progress after you complete the full treatment program.
+Aftercare acts as a support framework for the client.
 Additionally, you have access to our alumni program which connects you with people who have been in your position.

-You can treat your addiction.
-Do not let it ruin your life or that of your loved ones.
+Do not let addiction ruin your life or that of your loved ones.
 You can overcome it by enrolling in an opioid addiction treatment program.
 Contact Atlanta Detox Center today at 833.631.0534 or visit our center.
 Our professional Atlanta Detox staff will steer your drive towards recovery.